Mister Splashy Pants: History

 Originally, Greenpeace had accepted 30 names for voting.
 Among the more unusual names was what was possibly intended as a joke, "Mr. Splashy Pants".
-On 26 November 2007, the user of an IP address in Arizona, United States found a way around the one-vote system by disabling cookies, and began voting at 120 votes per minute for 38 minutes without pause.
+On 26 November 2007, the user of an IP address in Arizona, United States found that disabling cookies removed any voting limits, and the user began voting at 120 votes per minute for 38 minutes without pause.

 The massive leap in votes for the name attracted the attention of b3ta.com, 4chan's /b/ board, BoingBoing, reddit, Digg, and numerous blogs.
 Though Greenpeace removed the extra votes from the results, users from the social networking sites flocked to vote for the name, and the percentage moved quickly from 5 percent to 75 percent in less than a day.
 In response to the spike, Greenpeace decided to hold the competition open for an extra week, until 7 December.
 Reddit took the voting so seriously that they temporarily changed their logo to feature Mr. Splashy Pants.
 Facebook also began garnering interest, and a Facebook application was created with the tagline "Vote your conscience, vote Splashy Pants."
 On the 30th, Fark posted a thread linking to the voting as well, and for a few days internet traffic on the Greenpeace server spiked to almost untenable levels.

 There was some controversy over the naming, with TreeHugger and an associated blog initially claiming that the name was not beautiful enough, and seeking to instigate votes for the other names.
 According to Greenpeace insider Brian Fitzgerald, the name also was controversial within the organisation.

 On 10 December 2007, Mister Splashy Pants was announced as the winner of the competition.
-150,000 people reportedly voted, and 'Splashy' received 119,367, over 78 percent of the votes.
+Voters reportedly numbered 150,000 people and 'Splashy' received 119,367, over 78 percent of the votes.
 The nearest rival was Humphrey at 4,329 votes, or less than 3 percent.
 The other top ten names, like Aiko, Libertad, Mira, Kaimana, Aurora, Shanti, Amal and Manami, received less than 1 percent each.
 Reddit alone was responsible for 20,322 of the votes.

 Outcome

 After their initial reluctance, Greenpeace embraced the result of the popular vote and used the name at the center of its campaign.
-The added publicity, at no cost to Greenpeace, gave it enough impact to convince the Japanese government, and the plan to hunt Humpback whales was abandoned in December 2007.
+The added publicity, at no cost to Greenpeace, gave it enough impact to convince the Japanese government, and the plan to hunt humpback whales was abandoned in December 2007.

-In Campaign Magazine, advertising guru Russell Davies praised Greenpeace's handling of the campaign as "one of the defining moments in New Media marketing."
-The name has since spawned clothing, logos, flashvideos, and the slogan "Save Mister Splashy Pants."
+In Campaign Magazine, advertising figure Russell Davies praised Greenpeace's handling of the campaign as "one of the defining moments in New Media marketing."
+The name has since spawned clothing, logos, Flash videos, and the slogan "Save Mister Splashy Pants."